 Also, on safari..... depends what sort of safari you're doing and what facilities will be available, but it's unlikely you'll get a cell signal or a wi-fi hotspot.
 Plus you'll have to re-charge it at some stage so what facilities are available on the safari and what kind of voltage will be output by the camp/resort generators.

 Although i wouldnt recommend bringing your ipad, I did a safari from nairobi to Zimbabwe last year.
 If you are doing a similar overland trip then the trucks have cages/lockers where people keep their valuables stored.
 However, if you are doing an overland trip I wouldn't worry about your long flight I'd worry about the endless ling bus rides so a couple of books would be helpful.
 On my 3 week journey I read two-800 page books to pass the time.
 My recommendation on ling flight instead of an iPad, watch whatevers on the plane and take a drowsy cold/flu pill that will knock you out.
 Any questions my twitter is LAbackpackrChik.
-Good luck! about 7 years agoAnswered by LAbackpackerChick via WorldNomads.com
+Good luck! over 7 years agoAnswered by LAbackpackerChick via WorldNomads.com